 To be used for issues related to scheduling/administrative matters only.
 Email is not appropriate for communication including: 1) emergencies, and 2) therapeutic conversations.
 If you give consent and if you choose to file with your insurance company for possible reimbursement, a document containing necessary information (including your name, dates of sessions, diagnosis and billing code) will be emailed to you upon request at the end of each month.
 If you wish to receive this document as hard copy, we can also make that available.

 Any communication containing protected health information (PHI) should be sent via the patient portal.
 The portal should only be used for non-emergent clinical matters.
 Portal messages will be returned within two business days.
 Not all matters can be resolved via the portal.
 Your provider may request that an appointment or phone call be scheduled to discuss a clinical matter.

 If PHI is transmitted electronically it is the responsibility of the patient to protect their end of the information including keeping their phone, email, fax or other form of communication secure.

 Social Media: As a rule, we do not engage with current or former patients on social media.
 This helps maintain your confidentiality and is important for maintaining a therapeutic relationship.

 No Show/Late Policy

 A minimum of 48 hours’ notice is required for cancellation of all appointments.
 If you miss your appointment without cancelling or cancel less than 48 hours in advance, you will be charged the full amount of the appointment using the card on file and at the time of the missed/late cancellation appointment.
 This includes initial appointments.
+Arriving 15+ minutes late for your appointment is considered a no show.
 You are responsible for remembering your appointment date and time.
 If a working email/phone number is on file and you elect to receive reminders, automated reminders may be sent but should not be solely relied upon for scheduling.